julius2503/higher-lower-game/README.md

 # Higher-Lower Game
-Python Bot that automates the Higher-Lower game
+A Python Bot that automates the Higher-Lower game

 ## How it works
 I built a bot that automates the [Higher-Lower Game](http://www.higherlowergame.com).